-Our Affiliated Project: Santa Isabel Ana Seton in Guatemala City, Guatemala
+Our Affiliated Site: Santa Isabel Ana Seton in Guatemala City, Guatemala

 facts about Santa Isabel Ana Seton:

-• Academic schedule: Typically begins in mid-January and ends in late October.
-Students enjoy summer break during the months of November through mid-January and a two-week winter break in June.
+• Academic Schedule: Typically begins in mid-January and ends in late October.
+Students enjoy summer break during November through mid-January and a two-week winter break in June.

 Located just southeast of Mexico, Guatemala is the most populous country in Central America.
 Its spectacular mountains boast a wealth of natural resources and stunning biodiversity.
 For centuries, this land served as the core territory of the Mayan civilization.